rafaelborja/GoogleTakeoutLocationSpliter/README.md

 4. Navigate to the directory containing the script.

-5. Run the script with the following command, replacing `your_location_history.json` with the path to your Google Takeout location history JSON file:
+Run the script with the following command, where `your_location_history.json` is the path to your Google Takeout location history JSON file:

 ```bash
 python split_location_history.py your_location_history.json